christian-konrad/chronicle-db-on-raft-thesis/src/04c_implementation_system_design_architecture.md

 \epigraph{\hfill Problems are not stop signs, they are guidelines.}{--- \textup{Robert H. Schuller}}

 The biggest challenge in this work was to find an appropriate trade-off between latency, availability and consistency, and therefore to find an appropriate consistency model and based on this, finding a replication protocol that satisfies the traded-off requirements.
 In addition, we tried to find proper ways to soften the consequences of the compromises.
-The trade-offs could only be made after a thorough investigation of the potentially targeted use cases of a distributed ChronicleDB (subsection [@sec:use-cases-distributed-event-store]) and a general discussion of consistency in event stores (subsection [@sec:consistency-choice]).
+The trade-offs could only be made after an investigation of the potentially targeted use cases of a distributed ChronicleDB and a general discussion of consistency in event stores (subsection [@sec:consistency-choice]).
 In addition, handling of out-of-order events is challenging, especially in the face of consistency.
 It violates consistency, but not from the point of view of the event store, but rather from the point of view of client applications that expect a reliable stream of events.
 Some replication protocols require a write-ahead-log (WAL), which violates the "The log is the database" philosophy of ChronicleDB.

 Throughout the next sections, we will show how we tackled these challenges, and in chapter [@sec:conclusion], we will show how these could be further mitigated in the future.
 But first, we limit the scope of this work to the part of the challenges that we tried to solve in the following subsection.